Skip to content

 • “What kind of person do I want to be this holiday season?”

-3. Set Gentle, Clear Boundaries
+3. Establish Gentle, Clear Boundaries

-Boundaries don’t have to be harsh or dramatic.
-They’re acts of self-respect.
+Boundaries don't have to be harsh or dramatic; they're acts of self-respect.

 Examples: